-The first concept to understand is that training should only be carried ou using reward-based methods, i.e. no punishment or corrections.
-This means no check chains or aversive methods including spray water bottles, noisy rattlers or even using a firm voice to say 'No'
+The first concept to understand is that training should only be carried out using reward-based methods, i.e. no punishment or corrections.
+This means no check chains or aversive methods including spray water bottles, noisy rattlers or even using a firm voice to say 'No'.

-Greyhounds are very gentle and sensitive dogs, many of whom have had unpleasant experiences in the past.
-So positive reward based training is especially important.
+Greyhounds are very gentle and sensitive dogs and many may have had unpleasant experiences in the past, so positive reward-based training is especially important.
 Dogs learn quickly if they are rewarded for good behaviour and you will be amazed at how this approach can also be used to stop undesirable behaviours such as jumping up.